UniversaBlockchain/unicrypto-js/README.md

 const encryptedData; // Uint8Array
 const privateKey; // PrivateKey instance

-// Define code to run in a worker within a separate function function workerCode(resolve, reject) {
+// Define code to run in a worker within a separate function. async/await is not supported, but you can use pure Promise interface function workerCode(resolve, reject) {
   // Here's Unicrypto instance
   const { PrivateKey } = this.Unicrypto;